 Separating civil partners have the same financial legal remedies as divorcing couples.
 If you’re in a civil partnership you have rights to claim maintenance, lump sum payments, property transfer and pension sharing/attachment orders.

-After the dissolution of your civil partnership you can acquire parental responsibility of your civil partner’s child by agreement or Court order thereby conferring all the rights and responsibilities that divorcing parents retain in relation to children.
+After the dissolution of your civil partnership, you can acquire parental responsibility for your civil partner’s child by agreement or Court order thereby conferring all the rights and responsibilities that divorcing parents retain in relation to children.
 It is possible for separating civil partners to apply for contact and residence orders (now known as Child Arrangements Orders) also.

 Any will is automatically revoked on registration of a civil partnership.
 If no will has been made civil partners automatically inherit under the intestacy rules.
 If a will or the intestacy rules do not make reasonable financial provision, then a civil partner can bring a claim against the deceased’s estate under the Inheritance (Provision for Family and Dependants) Act 1975.
 Anything left to a Civil Partner either by will or passing by intestacy are exempt from Inheritance Tax.